bravecorvus/prometheus/README.md

 [Setting Up RPi to work with Eduroam](SetUpEduroamOnPi.md)

 ## Contact
-Feel free to contact me at [leeas@stolaf.edu](mailto:leeas@stolaf.edu) if you have any suggestions, or want to contribute to this project.
+Feel free to contact me at [me@gilgameshskytrooper.io](mailto:me@gilgameshskytrooper.io) if you have any suggestions, or want to contribute to this project.

 ## Special Thanks
 [hberg32](https://hackaday.io/hberg32) was super helpful in helping this project become what it is today.
 I would not even know where to start to build such an alarm clock without his guidance.